Types of Pranayama Every Yogi Should Know To Master The Art of Yogic Breathing + Benefits & Phases

 YouTube video

 Pranayama involves bringing concentration and awareness to your breathing, similar to yoga Nidra.
-According to ancient yogic teachings, there are three phases to practicing pranayama techniques.
-Following these stages help to keep the practice conscious and increases the benefits.
-This could also be referred to as the order of the pranayama breathing phases.
+According to ancient yogic teachings, there are three phases to practicing Pranayama techniques, which are:

 1. Puraka (the inhalation)